Aircraft Wrecks in the Mountains and Deserts of the American West

 Pat J. Macha examines F3H-2N tail section.

-The smashed remains of of the Allison J71-A-2 engine.
+The smashed remains of the Allison J71-A-2 engine.

 Wing section of F3H-2 Demon with "fence" intact.